The Cloud City Farm, Greenhouse and Living Classroom is at 440 McWethy Dr. in Leadville

 There will be a lottery for the limited number of shares.
 Apply here by April 24th to enter.

 If you are having trouble with any of the links or access to documents, email us at email@example.com.

 We accept SNAP cards and can offer Double Up Food Bucks to SNAP recipients (double the value of your SNAP card).

 Structure: Group A shares will begin May 22nd and will be available every other week until September 26th.
 Group B shares will begin May 29th and will be available every other week until October 3rd.
+Boxes will be ready to pick up on Wednesdays 4-6 pm, or you can come the next day.
 Cloud City Farm shares will include 5-7 types of vegetables, enough for a family of 3-4 people for one week or 1-2 people for two weeks.
 Shares are $240 for the season.
 Here is a list of possible produce.